 A performance surety bond is required based on the number and depth of the well.
 Either a One Well (or single well) Plugging Bond or a Blanket Plugging Bond will be needed to meet state requirements

 Well plugging bonds for all districts will need to be filed at the District IV office, 1220 S. St Francis Dr., Sante Fe, New Mexico 87505

 The surety bond must be issued be a reputable corporation.

 The premium that you pay for a New Mexico Oil and Gas Well Plugging Surety bond is dependent on credit and the number of and depth of wells.
-Our rates start at 1% of the bond amount with good credit.
 Contact our Surety Bond Specialists for a referral for an agency that writes these bonds.

 New Mexico utilizes an online reporting and application system called E-Permitting.
 Operators will need to register their organization and assign an operator administrator to submit permits and forms.